Helping Federal Employees and Annuitants Understand Their Benefits

 I'll focus on the basics in this article and the last two articles will complete the series and discuss wills and living trusts.
 You will also need to have a health directive and various power of attorney forms.
 I'm not an attorney or expert in this area and am simply relaying what I know about these complex issues and what references and software that I used to complete my documents.
 If you have complex issues or extenuating circumstances in your life see an attorney.
 They are experts in this field and can put the final touches on your overall estate plan.

 Collecting all of the information I discussed in this series can be compiled in several ways.
-Whether or not you complete your wills and trusts using software programs such as Quicken WillMaker Plus or use an attorney you will still need all of the information in the Survivor's Guide.
+Whether or not you complete your wills and trusts using software programs such as Quicken WillMaker Plus or hire an attorney, you will still need all of the information in the Survivor's Guide.
 It is also beneficial to understand the basics of estate planning even if you hire an attorney so that you will understand the concepts he or she will discuss with you and be able to make informed decisions.
 It's like many things in life.
 We are often required to rely on professionals for many things.
 However, a basic understanding is essential.

 WEP Header